Mangalorean Catholics: Historical society

-The parishes were grouped into deaneries called Varados.
-Every parish was divided into wards, while Parish Councils were present in most parishes.
+The parishes were grouped into deaneries called varados.
+Every parish was divided into wards, while parish councils were present in most parishes.
 About 15 percent of the households in the parishes were literate.
 A widow had to remain indoors, practically for the rest of her life.
 Since high-caste Hindu widows cannot remarry after the death of their husbands, the high-caste Christians too considered the remarriage of a widow as something unnatural.
 Canon law did allow remarriage for widows and therefore there was no direct prohibition for widows to remarry in the society of the Christians of South Canara.
 Few women had the courage to go against the strict conventions of their community.
 A widow who remarried was looked down upon, pitied, and shunned as unlucky.
 But she was not ill-treated or made an outcast, and no stigma was attached to her husband.
 Succession to property was practised as per the Hindu laws.

 By the end of the 20th century however, social categorization and differentiation became manifested not on various factors apart from caste.
+Catholic Christians who belonged to the lower economic classes and were tenants in former times now have become land owners, due to the land reforms.
 Mangalorean Catholic society had become very mobile owing to factors such as education, job affiliation, non-agricultural jobs, acquisition of wealth, cultivation of cash crops, inter-caste marriages, inter-religious marriages, and migration to metropolitan cities.